semillastan/semillastan.github.io/resume.md

 #### Software Developer | Lecturer
 ##### June 2013 to October 2013

-- I worked as a front-end developer for Nike Dashboard.
+- Worked as a front-end developer for Nike Dashboard.
 This task includes creating data visualization which comes from Nike FuelBand products.
-- I also taught Python short courses.
+- Taught Python short courses.
 This is a 5-day course which includes Python programming and an intro to Django.
 On my term, I was able to teach HTML/CSS and version control using Github.

 ### UP Information Technology Development Center
 #### Software Developer
 ##### January 2013 to June 2013

-- I worked under the eUP project of the University of the Philippines.
+- Worked under the eUP project of the University of the Philippines.
 I developed a website for an office, and created tools for internal use of the organization.
+- Assigned to train other UP staff to use Google Apps and other computer related tools.
+- Developed [UP OSU](http://osu.up.edu.ph) using Wordpress.
+This was my first Wordpress project which will be used to disseminate UP Gazette to other UP constituents.

+### Icannhas Inc.
+#### Junior Software Engineer
+##### January 2012 to March 2013

+- Developed web applications using Python, Django & Postgresql.